From Xojo Documentation

 Methods and Events

-There is a new global method called Color.IsDarkMode which returns True if the system is running in Dark Mode on macOS Mojave and the app has Supports Dark Mode set to ON.
-It returns False when Supports Dark Mode is set to OFF or when the app is running on Windows or Linux.
+There is a new global method called Color.IsDarkMode which returns True if the system is running in Dark Mode on macOS or Windows and the app has Supports Dark Mode set to ON.
+It returns False when Supports Dark Mode is set to OFF or when the app is running on Linux.
 Use this to detect Dark Mode for situations when you have to manually adjust colors, graphics or icons yourself.

-Due to changes made by Apple, controls in Mojave dark mode are translucent.
+Due to changes made by Apple, controls in macOS dark mode are translucent.
 Because of this it is recommended you avoid overlapping controls in your layouts.

 Because of the translucent controls you may find redrawing occurs differently in some situations.
 If you are not seeing redraws when you expect, try calling the Refresh method instead of Invalidate.